TailorBird93/Flex-Factor/README.md

 # Flex Factor

-## Introduction
-Flex Factor is a premier fitness center committed to prioritizing more than just workouts.
-We focus on your holistic fitness journey and unlocking your full potential.
-Our dedication extends beyond physical training to provide an unparalleled customer experience.
+Flex Factor offers a variety of engaging classes, wellness programs, and cutting-edge facilities designed to challenge and uplift you.
+We're more than just a gym; we're a destination where you embark on a transformative journey towards a healthier, happier, and more confident you

 ## Navigation
 - **Home:** [index.html](index.html)